 Whose woods these are, I think I know.
 His trailer’s in the village, though.
 He will not see me stoppin’ here To smoke a butt and drink some beer.

-Where do I belong, and where am I welcome?
+Where do I belong?
+Where am I welcome?

-These are the interlocking questions that occur to me on this Sunday morning at the edge of winter, as the last leaves dangle from one tenacious Norway maple, making a mockery of our attempts to rake.
 Skiing enters my mind this time of year.
 I make my preparations.
 I turn my mind to past experiences.
-I question - again and again, like skipping vinyl - if there is real value to the practice of careening down mountains on highly-engineered planks.
+I question - again and again, like skipping vinyl - whether there’s real value to the practice of careening down mountains on highly-engineered planks.
 If there is spirituality or meaning to it.
+If I should be spending my precious energy on something more important.

 Paper

-The structures of land tenure law dictate that I own a tenth of an acre here in the foothills, and I feel mighty partial to the five acres of scraggy woodland in the Northeastern highlands on which my parents live.
+Land tenure law dictates that I own a tenth of an acre here in the foothills of the Green Mountains.
 Ira Allen came through long ago and laid down plots to be sold off to folk from Connecticut and New Hampshire.
-I’ve now got a title to a subdivision of a subdivision of one of those plots, and I’m lucky.
+I’ve now got a title to a slice of a slice of one of those plots, and I’m lucky.
 But the groundwater doesn’t give a damn about my piece of paper, it just flows through.
 Same with the winds and the snows.

 Blood

-In the birthright sense, the longevity sense, this land belongs to the Western Abenaki tribes and bands.
-Archaeological and glacial records tell us that this corner of the continent was the last part settled by humans after the ice sheet retreated, making Odanak and Nulhegan relative newcomers, but even they have ten millennia on this land.
+In the sense of ancestral and historical connection, this land belongs to the Western Abenaki.
+This corner of the continent was the last part settled by humans after the ice sheet retreated, making Odanak and Nulhegan relative newcomers, but even they have ten millennia on this land.
 My ancestors are interlopers and conquerors, come from far away.
-The fact that they - mostly the much-aggrieved Irish - were themselves conquered doesn’t absolve them or me for visiting the same on new places.
+The fact that they - mostly the much-aggrieved Irish - were themselves conquered doesn’t absolve them or me for helping to visit the same on new places.

 Exploits

-The lens of exploration gives this land to whoever scales its mountains, levels its forests, plants its fields, and surveys its waterways.
+Historically, the act of exploring was a claim to ownership of land: whoever scales its mountains, levels its forests, plants its fields, and tames its waterways.
 It’s an old European style of ownership.
-It’s a gentleman with a theodelite in the Himalayas, it’s a ship bristling with cannons in a river delta, it’s a torch and a herd of cattle.
+It’s a surveyor in the Himalayas, it’s a ship bristling with cannons in a river delta, it’s a torch and a herd of cattle.
 It’s a colonial impulse, and - raised with the associated literature - I have often succumbed to this framing as I scramble to a summit.
 “This is mine because I climbed it” (never mind the many of my own kind who have been on these peaks before me).

 Belonging